LeetLLM

 Failure 4: Argument parsing errors

 The model generates malformed JSON for tool arguments.
-This happens more often than you'd expect, especially with smaller models.
+This happens often with smaller models.

 What causes it